Inclement Weather Notifications:

 - For information on inclement weather, snow parking policy, staggered departure procedures, emergency closing status and related time and attendance policies go to:

-If you prefer to receive text messages then sign-up for campus alerts at:
+If you prefer to receive text messages then sign-up for campus alerts at http://www.umass.edu/alerts/

 Health and Safety Issues:

-- For your safety, during intercessions and for alternate parking situations, be aware of your environment and footing in regards to construction and safety hazards
+- For your safety, be aware of your environment and footing in regards to construction and safety hazards!!

-- The 2018 Pedestrian Safety flyer has been updated and is available 2018-Pedestrian-Safety-reminders-flyer
+- The 2018 Pedestrian Safety flyer is NOT YET revised 2018-Pedestrian-Safety-reminders-flyer

 - The Campus is Smoke-free.
 To educate yourself on campus policy, compliance and information on help with smoking cessation go to http://www.umass.edu/uhs/services/tobacco